 There’s a revolution in science right now…the idea that scientists should sometimes leave the lab and talk about what we do, and why we do it, to real people.
 This site is dedicated to helping scientists learn why we should do this, and how to actually talk about science with non-scientists – and with each other!

-I also teach science communication workshops.
+I teach science communication workshops.
+Some of my upcoming workshops are listed below.
 Please contact me if you are interested in arranging a workshop for your group.

 3/12/15 Ready, Set, Speak!
 Communicate your Science, Washington State University Spokane